 - Dehydrated foods;

 - Powdered milk and fruit drinks.

 Make sure you clean up all trash and belongings when leaving your campsite.
-Always strive to leave things better than you found them so other will get the chance to fully enjoy the beauty of nature just as you have.
+Always strive to leave things better than you found them so others will get the chance to enjoy the beauty of nature just as you have fully.

 © 2015 Zywave, Inc. All rights reserved.